Uwancha/Inventroy-App/README.md

 ## Overview

-Welcome to the Inventory Application, an Express app.
-This app serves as an Inventory management system for an imaginary store, allowing users to categorize and manage items seamlessly.
-Whether you are selling groceries, car parts, baby toys, or anything else, this app provides a robust solution for your inventory needs.
+Inventory Application, an Express app.
+This app serves as an Inventory management system for an imaginary store, allowing users to create, read, update, and delete both categories and items.
+Only admins can delete and update an item or a category.

 ![home page image](./assets/home.png)